AsteroidHunter/knightsGPT/README.md

 ## Reproducibility

 1. Clone this repository
-2. With a python environment setup, run `pip install requirements.txt` to download the necessary packages
+2. With a python environment setup, run `pip install -r requirements.txt` to download the necessary packages
 3. For data generation: note that the due to sheer size of the tours generated for this project, your dataset may differ from the one I generated.
 However, all the data generation scrips have random seeds included for better replication.